-The Action will essentially be the review of visitor parking permit options to better meet the needs of the cared-for and their carers.
-This work has not yet been undertaken.
+This Equality Analysis has resulted in an Outcome 2 Assessment The Action will essentially be the review of visitor parking permit options to better meet the needs of the cared-for and their car not yet been undertaken. ers.
+This work has